-Origin of modicumLate Middle English ; from Classical Latin neuter of modicus, moderate ; from modus: see mode
+Origin of modicumLate Middle English from L, neuter of modicus, moderate from modus: see mode

 An example of modicum is a sprinkle of cheese.

 A small amount of something: “England still expects a modicum of eccentricity in its artists” ( Ian Jack )